 The two week appointment system was introduced across the country so that patients with cancer symptoms could be seen by a specialist quickly.
 The majority of patients referred under this system turn out NOT to be diagnosed with cancer, but early diagnosis can increase the success rate of many cancer treatments.

-A leaflet given to those who are referred under the system can be read by clicking the following link:
+A leaflet given to those who are referred under the system can be read by clicking here.

 There are a number of awareness campaigns to help people understand the signs and symptoms of cancer so you can get medical advice as soon as possible.
 More information on a range of cancers, campaigns and support groups can be found in this section of the website.